angeloglitchandria/angeloglitchandria.github.io/content/events/genoa/index.md

 ---
-title: "The Aesthetics of Problem Solving in Videogames"
+title: "Andriano, A.M.
+2025. _The Aesthetics of Problem Solving in Videogames_.
+Conference Talk.
+Genoa University"

 date: "2025-11-10"